 And you can sponsor a hydrotherapy session for a needy dog on the website.

-You can also do things like a sponsored dog walk or dress as an animal at work to fundraise – ideas are at our page.
+You can also do things like a sponsored dog walk or dress as an animal at work to fundraise – ideas are on our page.

 MT: What advice would you give to someone thinking about starting a charity like yours?

 VB: Do your research – is there a need for your charity?
 Think about what its mission and ethos would be.
-It needs to be unique and not duplicating a similar charity.
+It needs to be unique and not duplicate a similar charity.

 MT: What are the next steps for Miracle’s Mission?